Client

 Beyond the numbers, the project helped companies build internal understanding of resource efficiency as a strategic business issue, rather than a compliance exercise, creating a foundation for sustained improvements beyond the project lifecycle.

+The project was part of the “Eco Expo Central Asia 2025”, event in the field of ecology and green technologies.
 Check out the full event and interview of our Associate Partner Saidkamolkhon Burkhanov, here:

 See more

 This project confirms that structured RECP interventions at the enterprise level can serve as an effective entry point for wider industrial transformation.
-The implementation across individual manufacturing companies generated validated data on resource efficiency gains, investment needs, and achievable economic returns, providing a credible evidence base for decision makers. wo
+The implementation across individual manufacturing companies generated validated data on resource efficiency gains, investment needs, and achievable economic returns, providing a credible evidence base for decision makers.

 Beyond company-level benefits, the results show strong potential for park-wide RECP measures, where shared infrastructure, resource flows, and coordinated investment can amplify impact.
 This work lays the groundwork for next-phase interventions, including industrial symbiosis and blended finance mechanisms, to support larger-scale transitions toward low-carbon, resource-efficient industrial development.